-Most of us in the franchise industry agree that Isaac Singer’s technique to produce and sell sewing machines was the spark that created franchising as we know it today.
+Most of us in the franchise industry agree that Isaac Singer’s technique to produce and sell sewing machines was the spark that created the franchise model… franchising, as we know it today.

-As a matter of fact, most of us feel that it was The First Franchise.
+As a matter of fact, most of us feel that Singer created the first franchise.

 Isaac Singer was the founder of I. M. Singer & Company.
 He was also the first person to patent a practical, widely-used sewing machine.
 Though these machines started to appear on the scene in the mid 1800’s – and worked pretty well – Singer came up with an idea that made them work even better.
 A lot better.
 So he started selling them.

 His sewing machines were fairly expensive (about $120 each), but he was able to establish a system that would make them far less cost-prohibitive for the people who needed to buy them the most.
-One of his partners came up with an idea.
+One of his partners came up with what was at the time, a risky idea.
 This idea would turn out to be the first-ever installment plan.

 This was a brilliant idea.

 Customers had to pay $1.15 per day over the course of a month for a brand-new sewing machine.
 This pay-per-day method allowed people who couldn’t afford the somewhat hefty price tag all at once to purchase the product within their means – and at the same time, it initiated the system that is still widely used today.
-That system was The First Franchise.
-System.
+That system was the first franchise business system.

 Issac Singer’s business system was the first licensing system.
 When you buy a franchise you’re buying a license.

 Now, normally you, as the licensee, would get a protected geographical area.
 Unless you were one of Henry Ford’s first franchisees.

 And, you receive training.